-Siam Commercial Bank PCL (SCB) and its Financial Group (the Group) started to adopt Basel III, the latest global regulatory framework for assessing bank capital adequacy and liquidity, on January 1, 2013 to further strengthen its risk management practices.
-The Bank and the Group's implementation of Basel III strictly follows the Basel Committee on Banking Supervision's guidelines and the Bank of Thailand (BOT)'s regulations.
+Siam Commercial Bank PCL (SCB) and its Financial Group have adopted Basel III, the latest global regulatory framework for assessing bank capital adequacy and liquidity, on January 1, 2013 to further strengthen its risk management practices.
+The Bank's implementation of Basel III strictly follows the Basel Committee on Banking Supervision's guidelines and the Bank of Thailand (BOT)'s regulations.